jezekp/NwbQueryEngine/README.md

 Output
 ==
-If the tool is run from a command line the output is a triple containing the NWB file name, dataset path and founded value.
+If the tool is run from a command line the output is a triple containing the NWB file name, dataset path and value.
 If the tool is used as a library in a third-party program then this program is responsible for formatting the output.

 Logging
 ==